Mrinal-xx-Singha/Mern_Practice/dev_connect/backend/homework.md

 - Populate (read about ref and populate )
 - Create GET-> API request received with all the checks
 - Create GET -> API Users connection or query

+### FEED API && PAGINATION

+- GET /user/feed api write the logic
+- Explore the $nin, $and, $ne, other query operators